-Obligatory dissection work - every students is required to produce a fully dissected specimen during the 2nd, 3rd (or, if earlier prevented, the 4th) semester to be exempted from the dissection part of the final examination.
-The specimen will be evaluated by a departmental jury generally in the end of the 3rd semester.
+Obligatory dissection work - every students is required to produce a fully dissected specimen during the 2nd, 3rd or the 4th semester to be exempted from the dissection part of the final examination.
+The specimen will be evaluated by a departmental jury.